Part 2: Understanding Your Ability to Manage Conflicts

 Explain to students that there are many different responses to conflict and that each response is appropriate depending on the situation.
 Explain that our reactions to clashes with others are usually based on our perception of the conflict, which may or may not be accurate.
 Just because you feel a certain way doesn’t mean everyone involved is experiencing the same thing.
 How we perceive a situation is likely different than how others do, especially during a disagreement.

 Tell students that they will track their responses to conflict and the resulting outcomes in the Teach Students: 2b.
-How Does My Response to Conflict Affect the Outcome? handout (Handout 2b. linked on page 11 of the Educator Workbook).
+How Does My Response to Conflict Affect the Outcome? handout (Handout 2b. linked to on page 11 of the Educator Workbook).
 Ask students to write down three conflicts they encounter with friends, family members, or even teachers over the next few days.
 For each conflict, they will include a detailed description, how they reacted or responded, and what happened—or the outcome.
 This record will help them better understand how their responses to various conflicts affect the situation’s outcome.

 Read through the first example with students, noting how the description of My Response contains details about the situation such as how the person involved was feeling—or emotions—as well as their actions—or what they did.
 The outcome includes details about how each person involved responded.
 Tell students that they will need to include similar details in their collected examples.
 Identify a clear due date for the completed log, such as one week away.